UBC-MDS/532_G11/README.md

 Run the following command in your R console to install the required libraries locally:

-`install.packages(c('shiny', 'tidyverse', 'ggplot2', 'thematic', 'shinyWidgets', 'dplyr', 'purrr','htmltools'))`
+`install.packages(c('shiny', 'tidyverse', 'ggplot2', 'thematic', 'shinyWidgets', 'dplyr', 'purrr','htmltools', 'rmarkdown', 'here', 'shinycssloaders', 'shinytest2'))`

 Navigate to the directory and run the following command to run the app locally: